MicrosoftDocs/architecture-center/docs/guide/quantum/devops-for-quantum-computing.md

 :::image type="content" source="media/inner-and-outer-loop-in-quantum-devops.png" alt-text="The inner and outer loops in DevOps for quantum applications":::

+### The outer loop

 The **outer loop** involves activities typically associated with a full DevOps-cycle:

 * Managing work items in a product backlog.
 * Developing and testing software artifacts (via inner loops).
 * Centrally building and deployment of these artifacts, which includes provisioning of the target environment.
 * Monitoring the running application.
-* Results might lead to new work items in the backlog.
+Results might lead to new work items in the backlog.

 These steps will be discussed in more detail in later sections.

+### The inner loop

 The **inner loop** is the iterative process a (quantum or classical) developer performs when writing, building, testing code.
 The inner loop mostly takes place on IT systems that an individual developer owns or holds responsibility for (for example the developer machine with programming tools, debugger, etc.).